 Electrical wires are always hooked up before it connects with certain switches or buttons.
 To test the circuit try to turn on the respective power switches or control buttons to let the electricity flow into the wire.
 Flip the main switch twice or thrice to make sure that the wire is not going to be hot during this on and off electricity flow.

 You need to check every wire one by one repeatedly in the same procedure.
 By that, there is a chance to determine the actual hot wire among all the electricity wirings.
 First, trace the root of the wire by following how it connects to the power board.
 Then, you need to test the hot wire with the help of a multimeter to identify the damaged wires while taking the voltage test measurements.

 While testing every wire one by one, the best way to mark the mal-functional or the hot wire is to stick a white paper tape and to identify it again write H for hot and N for No Current.
 This tip will help in assisting the electrician with working fast and hazardless.

-While testing the electric wires, you must not forget the lines that carry electricity in the backyard or lightens your garden.
+While testing the electric wires, you must not forget the lines that carry electricity in the backyard or lighten your garden.
 The continuity of power in the long wires is essential for smooth working.
-So, let’s go through the steps for check long wires:
+So, let’s go through the steps for checking long wires:

 It is a common phenomenon that we try to resolve an issue unknowingly.
 Therefore, it would be best to understand it completely especially when you are checking the continuity.
-Therefore, it is imperative to learn the basics of power continuity into the long wires.
+Therefore, it is imperative to learn the basics of power continuity in long wires.